-A 2021 McKinsey study found that 84% of executives consider innovation essential, yet only 6% are satisfied with their innovation performance.
+A 2021 McKinsey study found that while 84% of executives consider innovation essential, only 6% are satisfied with their innovation performance.
+Innovation often comes down to how well the innovation process is managed.

 It's about doing less